subugoe/typo3-pazpar2/README.markdown

 * with Extbase/Fluid ≥ 1.3
 * the t3jquery extension injecting at least jQuery 1.6 into the pages

-For the pazpar2-neuerwerbungen plug-in to be useful you additionally need:

-* nkwgok extension
-* subject hierarchies that are children of the PPN »NE« imported into the nkwgok extension

 ### pazpar2
 For searches to work and results to be displayed correctly you need

-* pazpar2 1.6.2 or above
+* pazpar2 ≥ 1.6.2
 * … running at or proxied to the path /pazpar2/search.pz2 on your server (see [Indexdata’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
 * See below for more details on the assumptions the extension makes regarding pazpar2’s search key and metadata normalisation setup.

+### pazpar2 Neuerwerbungen ###
+For the pazpar2-neuerwerbungen plug-in to be useful you additionally need:

+* nkwgok extension
+* subject hierarchies that are children of the PPN »NE« imported into the nkwgok extension
+* if you want to provide RSS feeds for new acquisitions, a script accepting queries in the »q« parameter is expected at the path /opac.atom.
+See the [https://github.com/ssp/Opac-2-Atom Opac-2-Atom] project for an example script converting Göttingen’s Pica Opac output to Atom.

 ## Setup
-Insert the pazpar2 [Neuerwerbungen] content element where you need it and make sure the pazpar2 Settings static include is added on the relevant pages.
+Insert the pazpar2 [Neuerwerbungen] content element where you need it and make sure the pazpar2 Settings static include is added for the relevant pages.

 ### Flexform
 Fields of the flexform for the content element in the backend offers the following options.
 The name of the corresponding TypoScript parameter is noted in [].